ray-mitchell/meetup-handbook-edits/meetups-gettingstarted.md

 *   All Levels: WordPress Help Desk
 *   Hangout: Let's chat about our sites over coffee!

-### Where should I hold my meetup?

-You may want to look at your city or town’s public education locations.
-Your meetup group members and their network of contacts is another great resource: asking group members to  suggest good venue ideas for future gatherings is helpful if one of your favorite spots suddenly becomes unavailable.
-Here are some locations that other WordPress meetup/user groups have found work for them:

-*   public library
-*   coffee shop
-*   community college
-*   state university
-*   co-office/co-working space
-*   the conference room of a friendly local business
-*   restaurant
-*   food court at a mall

-### Do I need to have a speaker or can my meetup just be a hangout / social?

-Your WordPress meetup event can be anything you like.
-Here are some ideas: https://make.wordpress.org/community/handbook/meetup-organizer-handbook/planning-a-variety-of-events/

 ### Who is eligible to speak at my event?